LinaHe888/Tutorial-15-Group-1/submission/task-5-report-and-presentation/ai-log/AI-Usage-Summary.md

 ## Task 1

-AI assistance was used to help explain decompiled Android code structure and to turn technical findings into short written summaries.
-The actual APK inspection, decompilation review, and interpretation of application logic were completed manually.

 ## Task 2

-AI assistance was used to help organise system-model notes into clearer written explanations and to improve wording for security-relevant interactions, trust boundaries, and attack surfaces.
-Final modelling decisions remained based on manual analysis of the target application and assignment requirements.

 ## Task 3

-AI assistance was used to:

-- explain the role of `checkCredentials()`, `createSession()`, `generateSessionToken()`, and `new Random()` in the vulnerability chain;
-- help organise the vulnerability evidence into a clear Proof of Concept narrative;
-- draft concise English and Chinese explanations for the vulnerability;
-- prepare a PoC video script, including a login demonstration on an Android emulator and a code-evidence walkthrough;
-- suggest practical recording steps using `adb` and Android Emulator.

-The vulnerability itself was manually confirmed through APK decompilation, direct review of the relevant code paths, and manual inspection of screenshots and notes.

 ## Task 4

-AI assistance was used to improve the structure and clarity of threat-model explanations, including attacker goals, assets, abuse paths, and mitigations.
-The substantive threat analysis and risk conclusions were manually reviewed before inclusion in the submission.

 ## Task 5

 AI assistance was used to:

 - draft concise summaries suitable for the report and presentation;
-- prepare an AI usage statement;
 - refine the wording of PoC explanations and video narration;
 - help produce a short summary of how AI was used across the assignment.